codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 **General**
 * Unable to add users to Codefresh via team sync for Okta.
-Auto-sync option not available for Azure SSO. yes
+* Auto-sync option not available for Azure SSO. yes
-404 errors on clicking documentation links in Build > Triggers.
+* 404 errors on clicking documentation links in Build > Triggers.
+* For Azure, auto-sync operations removes groups that were previously synced.

 **Pipelines**